j-wang/matomo_geoip/README.md

 Bitnami Matomo Docker image with GeoIP PECL preinstalled.
 Includes Dockerfile for building the custom Docker image, and the docker-compose file for spinning up a self-contained docker swarm.

+## More Info

+Assumes that the Matomo directory is mounted at /bitnami/matomo since this instance uses the bitnami/matomo docker image as a base.

+The GeoIP PECL is preinstalled and initialized in php.ini.
+Still requires the GeoIPCity.dat or whatever database is being used to actually be downloaded into the Matomo install directory.

+Docker image exists on Docker Hub [here](https://hub.docker.com/r/jameswang10/matomo_geoip/).

 # Troubleshooting, Contributing

 For any troubleshooting or contributions, please reference the base bitnami repo [here](https://github.com/bitnami/bitnami-docker-matomo).